NGWPC/autoeval-jobs/interfaces/interfaces.md

   - This informs the job whether it is mosaicking FIMs with extents or depths.

 ### Inputs
-- **raster_paths** and/or **hwm_paths**:
+- **raster_paths**
-  - Array of paths to TIFF/GeoJSON/GeoPackage rasters and/or vector files.
-If a vector is listed in the array then the output will be a vector.
+  - An array of paths to rasters in tiff format.
+The array should be a string formatted as a json list.
+This input can also be a file with the stringified json list inside it.
 - **clip_geometry_path**
   - Optional path to a GeoJSON or gpkg file with a boundary to clip the mosaicked output to.
 This input will always be given in the HAND FIM evaluation pipeline and will describe the ROI being evaluated.